RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Automated Workflow for Dataset Generation

 \textit{Prompt assembly}: Once the attributes and tags have been interpreted, the final step in Task 1 is to assemble all the interpretations into a coherent prompt for the LLM.
 This involves organizing the interpreted attributes and tag descriptions into a structured format that the LLM can effectively process.
 In this work, we employ a template-based approach for prompt assembly, where we define a task-specific template to structure the prompt and fill in the placeholders with the interpreted attributes and tags.
 A brief showcase of the prompt template for Task 1 is presented in \cref{fig: task 1 prompt template}.
 The overall structure of the prompt is divided into three parts.
-First, general instructions are provided to the LLM under the headings \texttt{\#\#\#Instruction\#\#\#} and \texttt{\#\#\#Captioning Objective\#\#\#}.
-The former offers general task instructions and some basic knowledge about the attributes used, while the latter highlights the attributes crucial for the task and details that require particular attention.
-Specifically, we instruct the LLM to not only describe the selected element but also infer its possible surroundings and context based on the provided information.
-The inferred contexts by the LLM should be highlighted by some words denoting uncertainty, such as "possible" or "may".
-This encourages the LLM to generate richer and more informative captions, expanding the scope of the task beyond the selected element to the entire image patch.
-Next, a one-shot example is included to illustrate the format and style of the desired output, helping the LLM understand the task requirements more clearly.
-The example follows the same format as the real task, consisting of a "Raw" and "Caption" pair.
-The "Raw" part includes attributes and tags interpreted from an example image patch, while the "Caption" part is the gold-standard caption from a human annotator and revised by GPT-4.
+First, general instructions are provided to the LLM, offering a high-level overview of the task followed by detailed guidance on completing it.
+Specifically, the instructions emphasize producing a fluent and natural description of the selected element.
+The LLM is instructed to describe the element based on its visual attributes, such as position, shape, approximate size, and notable features, while incorporating reasonable inferences about the surrounding context using cautious language (e.g., ``possible,'' ``likely'').
+This approach expands the task scope beyond the selected element to include the broader scene.
+Next, a five-shot example is included to illustrate the format and style of the desired output, helping the LLM understand the task requirements more clearly.
+The example follows the same format as the real task, consisting of a ``Raw'' and ``Caption'' pair.
+The ``Raw'' part includes attributes and tags interpreted from an example image patch, while the ``Caption'' part is the gold-standard caption from a human annotator and revised by GPT-4.
+The human annotator ensures that the caption captures domain-specific details accurately, but minor issues such as spelling, phrasing, or grammar errors can still occur.
+GPT-4 is then used to refine the caption, improving its fluency, consistency, and overall quality while maintaining its original meaning.
+Finally, the revised caption is double-checked by the annotator to confirm its correctness and domain alignment.
+This combined approach leverages both human expertise and GPT-4's linguistic capabilities to produce high-quality captions.
 Lastly, task-specific inputs are provided.
-The "Raw" part is a predefined context with multiple placeholders, where the interpreted attributes and tags are directly filled, except for the "Partition" attribute.
-If the "Partition" attribute is \texttt{True}, the placeholder is replaced with the sentence "Some parts of the geometry extended out of this ROI," otherwise, it is left blank.
-The "Caption" part remains blank, awaiting the LLM's continual writing.
+The ``Raw'' part is a predefined context with multiple placeholders, where the interpreted attributes and tags are directly filled, except for the ``is-cropped'' attribute.
+If the ``is-cropped'' attribute is \texttt{True}, the placeholder is replaced with the sentence ``Some parts of the geometry extend beyond this ROI,'' otherwise, it is left blank.
+The ``Caption'' part remains blank, awaiting the LLM's continual writing.
 This assembly step ensures that the LLM's output is both precise and aligned with the intended use of the remote sensing data, facilitating effective and insightful captioning.
+The complete prompts for this task, as well as others used in this work, are publicly available in our GitHub repository for transparency and reproducibility.